-This is a cross-country ski clinic for those wishing to participate in skijor, and learn more how to be active and healthy with your very own dog.
-Topics include equipment, training and injury prevention, communication with your dog, – just to name a few.
-Hands on and practical training advice.
+This is a cross country ski clinic for those wishing to participate in skijoring, and learn more how to be active and healthy with your very own dog.
+Topics include equipment, practical training advice, communication with your dog, – just to name a few.
 Yes, – bring your Fido!

 1250 McKenna Blvd

 Dogs are welcome provided they are on-leash, licensed, permitted and wear current rabies registration tag.
 Please remember that dogs are not allowed in any park buildings.
 Dog owners, be sure to ALWAYS clean up after your dog.

 The event is 100% volunteer-run!
 Proceeds from registrations and additional donations to this event will support snowmaking and grooming efforts at Elver Park.

 Yes, this clinic is geared towards beginner skijorers.

 Yes, Elver Park warming shelter will run equipment rentals.

 I don’t own a special harness for skijoring.
 Would they be available for renting or borrowing?